Harper College

 To be eligible, you need to meet the eligibility criteria and complete the eligibility process to become a participant.

-Eligibility Criteria: Participants need to meet low-income guidelines and at least one of the following criteria:
+Eligibility Criteria: Participants need to meet low-income guidelines, in-district requirement, and at least one of the following criteria:

 • Single parent